golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-2-hashcat.md

 ## So what is happening here?

 We start with a high-level overview of the steps performed by the requestor agent.
-In the [next section](task-example-2-hashcat.md#how-does-the-code-work) we'll dig into the implementation details.
+In the [next section](/docs/creators/python/tutorials/task-example-2-hashcat#how-does-the-code-work) we'll dig into the implementation details.

 ### Compute keyspace size

 The first step in the computation is to **check the keyspace size**.
-For this we only need to execute `hashcat` with `--keyspace`, as show in the section [Doing things in parallel](task-example-2-hashcat.md#doings-things-in-parallel) and read that command's output.
+For this we only need to execute `hashcat` with `--keyspace`, as show in the section [Doing things in parallel](/docs/creators/python/tutorials/task-example-2-hashcat#doings-things-in-parallel) and read that command's output.

 ### Define the tasks

 Knowing the keyspace size we define the list of **tasks** to execute on providers.
-Recall from the section [Doing things in parallel](task-example-2-hashcat.md#doings-things-in-parallel) that we can run `hashcat` on a fragment of the whole keyspace, using the `--skip` and `--limit` parameters.
+Recall from the section [Doing things in parallel](/docs/creators/python/tutorials/task-example-2-hashcat#doings-things-in-parallel) that we can run `hashcat` on a fragment of the whole keyspace, using the `--skip` and `--limit` parameters.
 In this step for each such fragment we define a separate task.

 Knowing the number of tasks we can also determine the number of providers required to execute them in parallel.
 In this example we decided that the number of providers contracted for the work will be equal to the number of tasks divided by two.
 This does not necessarily mean that every provider will get exactly two tasks, even if the overall number of tasks is even, because:

-{% hint style="info" %}
+{% alert level="info" %}
 When a provider is ready to execute a task, it takes up the next task from a common pool of tasks, so a fast provider may end up executing more tasks than a slow one.
-{% /hint %}
+{% /alert %}

 ### Perform mask attack